pxslip/db-studio/docs/contributing/introduction.md

 team so that proper fixes can be issued to users.
 Our policy is to credit all researchers in the fix's release notes.
 In order to receive credit, security researchers must follow responsible disclosure practices, including:

-- They do not publish the vulnerability prior to the Directus team releasing a fix for it
+- They do not publish the vulnerability prior to the d9 team releasing a fix for it
 - They do not divulge exact details of the issue, e.g., through exploits or proof-of-concepts